genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 ## Upload experimental Data and attach files

-In addition to the samples, libraries, and preparations metadata described above, you can upload experimental data such as bulk transcriptomics, lipidomics, single-cell data, and gene variants that are linked to your study via sample metadata and libraries/preparations.
+In addition to the samples, libraries, and preparations metadata described above, you can upload experimental data, such as bulk transcriptomics, lipidomics, proteomics, single-cell data, gene variants, etc., that are linked to your study via sample metadata and libraries/preparations.
 You can also supplement your study by attaching related research materials like PDFs, XLSX, DOCX, PPTX files, images, and more.